-The debate over the freedom to marry is solely about the right of non-heterosexual couples to enter into the government-created institution of civil marriage.
-Civil marriage consists of two, unrelated (non-familial) adults entering into a legal contract which is recognized by the government.
+The debate over the freedom to marry is solely about the right of gay and lesbian couples to enter into the government-created institution of civil marriage.
+Civil marriage consists of two, unrelated adults entering into a legal contract which is recognized by the government.
 As a result of this contract, the adult couple is granted certain rights and assigned certain responsibilities.
 Additionally, there is a commonly understood societal status associated with being a married couple.
-Marriage is a civil right and all loving and committed, consenting, adult couples should be allowed to enter into the institution if they so choose.
+Marriage is a civil right and all loving and committed, consenting, unrelated adult couples should be allowed to enter into the institution if they so choose.

 In the U.S., a marriage is only legal with the signing of a civil marriage license.
 Many couples get married by a judge, a justice of the peace, or other public officiant.
-They need not go to a church, synagogue or mosque in order to marry.
+They do not need to go to a church, synagogue or mosque in order to marry.

 Here is an excellent article entitled, A Conservative Christian Case for Civil Same-Sex Marriage that refutes conservative Christians' belief that civil marriage for same-sex couples should not be recognized.

 You can also view MEUSA's list of religions and faith organizations that are supportive of marriage equality.